andrew-naish/ps-xml-settings-mgmt/README.md

-# PS XML Settings Managment
+# Powershell XML Settings Managment

 A standardised way to retreive settings from an XML file.